gjagtap2/FinalProjectDS5100/README.md

 cd <path>/FinalProjectDS5100
 ```

- To install the package type the following command:
+ To install the package type the following command in your terminal:

 ``` python
 pip install MonteCarloSimulator